orlaqp/update-profile-ddd/README.md

 In the DDD world, events are divided in two different groups.

 - **Domain Events**: These events are useful to comunicate different aggregates.

+Let me explain this using the following example.
+Lets say we are working on a Shopping Cart app and based on our domain rules we defined a bounded context that had at least the following two aggregates:

+- cart aggregate
+- shipping aggregate

+Our task is the following, once an order gets created we need to notifiy the shipping department so they can start preparing the order for shipping.
+Now lets review our setup, we have an aggregate to deal with the orders and another one to deal with shippings.
+On solution would be to reference the shipping aggregate root from the order aggregate root which would create a a hard dependency between them, not exactly the best approach in this case.
+So, what would be a better solution here? how can we communicate these two aggregates keeping them clean and separated?
+YOu probably guess it already ... `domain events`.

+The idea here would be to raise an event from the oder aggregate root that could be handled somehow by the shipping aggregate root and posibly other parts of the bounded context that could also be interested in it.

 - **Integration Events**: These events are useful to integrate different systems.